Adapting to Floods by Creating “Sponge Cities” in China

-The Economic World Forum published an interesting article about what a Chinese Professor has done to adapt to the climate change-induced flooding in China.
+The Economic World Forum published an interesting article about a Chinese professor’s efforts to adapt to climate change-induced flooding in China.

 Prof Kongjian Yu, after studying landscape architecture at Harvard University, has returned to China to create and design a “sponge city,” an ecologically based adaptation to flooding.